sgzmd/blog/content/posts/korean-digital-ecosystem-part-ii-welcome-to-galapagos.md

 Then additional security mechanisms accumulated around the transaction:

-- certificate managers;
+- certificate managers
-- encryption software;
+- encryption software
-- anti-keylogging software;
+- anti-keylogging software
-- personal firewalls;
+- personal firewalls
-- anti-malware components;
+- anti-malware components
-- transaction-protection software.
+- transaction-protection software

 This architecture worked.
 And because it worked, it spread (and consequently was codified in regulations - see above for why).
 Which brings us neatly to my attempt to use Korean Internet banking in 2026.